 2021 Awarded Fellowship of the Australian Academy of Technology and Engineering (ATSE)

 Cybersecurity, Information Warfare, Health Informatics, Information Systems, Information Systems Design and Development

 As Chair of Health Level 7 (HL7) Australia (2013-2015) she supported the health informatics community by championing standards, including facilitating good practice implementation and use of standards, developing skills and knowledge to foster a community of practice.
-Professor Williams also serves on the Health Informatics Society of Australia (HISA) Board, NPS MedicineWise Data Governance Committee, as well as a number of industry and health advisory boards.
-She has over 80 health and medical information security publications.
+Professor Williams also serves on the NPS MedicineWise Data Governance Committee, AustCyber South Australian Node Advisory Board, and CareSearch National Advisory Group as well as industry and health advisory boards.
+She has over 130 health and medical information security publications.